relector-tuxnix/meg4/README.md

 Contributors
 ------------

-I would like to say thanks to [Mátyás Jani](https://gitlab.com/jzombi) for through testing and making suggestions on useful features.
+I would like to say thanks to [Mátyás Jani](https://gitlab.com/jzombi) for thorough testing and making suggestions on useful features.

 To Do